 Includes eight subsections that support an outcome where people participate in the development of their pathway to wellbeing, and receive timely assessment, followed by services that are planned, coordinated, and delivered in a manner that is tailored to their needs.
-Subsections applicable to this service fully attained. --- --
+Some subsections applicable to this service partially attained and of low risk. --- ---

 The registered nurses assess, plan and review residents' needs, outcomes, and goals with the resident and/or family/whānau input.
 Care plans demonstrate service integration.
-Resident files included medical notes by the contracted general practitioner and visiting allied health professionals.
+Resident files included medical notes by the contracted general practitioner, nurse practitioner and visiting allied health professionals.

 Medication policies reflect legislative requirements and guidelines.
 All staff responsible for administration of medication complete education and medication competencies.
-The electronic medicine charts reviewed met prescribing requirements and were reviewed at least three-monthly by the general practitioner.
+The electronic medicine charts reviewed met prescribing requirements and were reviewed at least three-monthly by the general practitioner and nurse practitioner.